How To Live A Spirit-Filled Life?

-- Take a walk to around your community to remind yourself of God’s gifts, provisions, and wonderful creations.
-Take the opportunity to appreciate the sky, trees, the birds and more.
+- Take a walk around your community to remind yourself of God’s gifts, provisions, and beautiful creations.
+Take the opportunity to appreciate the sky, trees, birds, and more.

 Read the Bible slowly to gain a better understanding.

-- Be exceptional and outstanding in your workplace to glorify your Father in Heaven.
+- Be outstanding in your workplace to glorify your Father in Heaven.

-- Don’t look at hard times in your life as hardships, but instead look at them as a test from God.
+- Don’t look at challenging times in your life as hardships, but instead, look at them as a test from God.
 (James 1:2-4)